-5120.
+- 5100.
+Business and Administrative Communication (3).
+Topics include the building blocks of effective messages, the communication process, basic business messages, the job hunt, proposals, and reports. - 5120.
 Managing Human Resources for Competitive Advantage (3).
-Pr., MNGT 2000 or MNGT 3380.
+Pr.
+Min. grade of C in MNGT 2000 and MNGT 3380.
 Managing human resources strategically to facilitate business strategy formulas, implementation and achievement of organizational objectives.
-Analyzes human resource management from the perspective of the general manager.
+Analyzes human resource management from the perspective of the general manager. - 6000.

-- 6000.
 Business Statistics (1.5).
-Pr., graduate standing.
+Pr.
+Graduate standing.
 Basic statistical methods as applied to business.
 Includes descriptive measures, probability distributions, sampling distributions and classical estimation and testing.
-May not be used as an elective. - 6100.
-Business and Administrative Communication (3).
-Topics include the building blocks of effective messages, the communication process, basic business messages, the job hunt, proposals, and reports. - 6120.
+May not be used as an elective. - 6120.
 Leadership and Innovative Behaviors in Healthcare (3).
-Pr., Graduate status.
+Pr.
+Graduate status.
 Development of leadership potential by strengthening abilities in visioning, interpersonal team skills, negotiation, decision analysis and conflict management.
 Application of organizational theory and concepts to health services organizations. - 6200.
 Business Study Abroad (6).
 Students will take a leadership role studying innovation and culture in a foreign country and will have an opportunity to interact with students at multiple universities and corporations.